stiglers-eponym/BeamerPresenter/README.md

 Use a magnifier to show details of your plots (size and magnification factor can be adjusted):
 <img src=".readme/magnifier.png" width=100% title="Magnifier (size and magnification factor are adjustable)">

-Draw in you presentation using a pen or highlighter and focus on parts of your slide using a torch or a pointer:
+Draw in your presentation using a pen or highlighter and focus on parts of your slide using a torch or a pointer:
 <img src=".readme/drawings+torch+pointer.png" width=100% title="Annotations, torch and pointer for highlighting">
 Of course, this is just for demonstration an you'll usually not use pointer and torch at the same time.
 Annotations can be saved and loaded in a file format borrowed from Xournal (.xoj or xopp).